 Kibana is an open source data visualization plugin for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
 Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.

-For Kubernetes there are a wide variety of ways to assemble EFK together, especially with a production or business critical clusters.
+For Kubernetes, there are a wide variety of ways to assemble an EFK stack, especially with production or business-critical clusters.
 Some solutions may leverage an ElasticSearch service outside the cluster, perhaps offered by a cloud provider.
-For any solution that's deployed to Kubernetes it's recommended to use Helm charts.
+For any solution that's deployed to Kubernetes, it's recommended to use Helm charts.
 Even with Helm charts there are a variety of solutions evolving and competing with each other.

 However, this scenario is aimed to show how you can get a working stack up with reasonable ease so you can see how the components are installed and work with each other.

 This stack is a good example of how Kubernetes can be used to bring distinct tools together so they can work in concert for a larger solution.
 In this case for log aggregation.
 Because Fluent Bit is installed as a DaemonSet it will be on every node dutifully collection the log streams and sending them to ElasticSearch where in turn Kibana offers a viewport into specific data based on your queries.

 It's important your application also logs the transaction correlation IDs as a way to gather log events from a known transaction.
 This is also true for transaction tracing (a separate Katacoda scenario, Transaction Tracing).